 • Frequent ARVI.

-Instrumental removal method - Adenotomy
+Instrumental method of removal - Adenotomy

 Radio wave removal of adenoids